hypyeon/epicodus-project14-factory-solution/README.md

 ## Known Bugs
 There are currently 2 bugs. *(Last update made on March 15)*
 1. Assigning a new machine does not update machine list under engineer.
 (Same goes for assigning a new engineer to a machine)
-- Repro steps:
-  a.
-Click on an engineer name to view details.
-  b.
-Click **here** to assign new machines.
-  c.
-Select a machine from the dropdown list and click **Assign**.
-  d.
-The browser is redirected to the detail page with no machine info added.
+- Repro steps: Click on an engineer name to view details. > Click **here** to assign new machines. > Select a machine from the dropdown list and click **Assign**. > The browser is redirected to the detail page with no machine info added.
 2. Not entering values for *required* inputs such as Name for Engineer or Machine when creating new items does not render error message as expected, but custom error page shows up with *InvalidOperationException* title.

 ## License